-(Content recovery after loss of internet connection.
+(Content recovery after losing internet connection.
 Source: WordPress 4.6 updates)

 The Post Revisions feature was introduced in WordPress version 2.6.
-Whenever a WordPress post or a page is saved, it automatically creates a revision of that post and stores it in the WordPress database.
+Whenever a post or a page is saved in WordPress, it automatically creates a revision of that post and stores it in the WP database.

-The new revision system also added a new option to the Publish box called Revisions, which automatically calculates how many revisions you have made. and lets you bring up the ‘Revisions’ screen by clicking on the ‘Browse’ link …
+The new revision system also added a new option to the Post/Page Publish box called Revisions.
+This automatically calculates how many revisions you have made.
+Click the ‘Browse’ link to quickly bring up the ‘Revisions’ feature panel …

 (Publish – Revisions)

-Note: This function works on Pages and Posts.
+Note: This function is available on both Pages and Posts.

 How To Compare Revisions

-A Revision Slider displays at the top of the screen, allowing you to move through different saved revisions.
-The more revisions you have saved, the more segmented the slider will be …
+A Revision Slider displays at the top of the screen, allowing you to move through your revisions.
+The more revisions you have saved, the more segmented your slider will be …

 (The more revisions, the longer the slider)

-When you edit content and update pages or posts, your revisions appear in the revision slider marked in black, along with the save interval, time, and date of the post revision …
+Revisions created by editing content and updating your post or page display in the revision slider marked in black, along with the save interval, time, and date of the post/page revision …

-When WordPress automatically saves your page or post, your revisions appear in the slider highlighted in red, with the save interval, time, and date of the post/page revision …
+When WordPress automatically saves posts or pages, your revisions display in the revision slider marked in red, along with the save interval, time, and date of the post revision …

-To navigate between post revisions, move the revision slider right (newer) or left (older) …
+To navigate between revisions, move the slider button left (older) or right (newer) …